programminghistorian/ph-submissions/lessons/jupyter-notebooks.md

 Now that you have code to parse and reformat one date, you need to do it for both dates in each line of your source file.
 Because you know you have working code in the current code cell, if you're not very comfortable with Python, you might want to copy the current code cell before you make modifications.
 Select the cell you want to copy and click the copy button <i class="fa fa-files-o"></i> in the toolbar; the paste button <i class="fa fa-clipboard"></i> will paste the cell below whatever cell is currently selected.
 Making a copy allows you to freely make changes to the code, knowing that you can always easily get back to a version that works.

-If you don't want to work it out on your own, you can copy and paste this code into a new code cell, or replacing the current code cell:
+If you don't want to work it out on your own, you can copy and paste this code into a new code cell or replace the current code cell:
 ```
 #identifies the source file to open, calls it f
 with open('ph-jupyter-notebook-example.csv') as f: